Rivki7/coder-navbar/README.md

 [Coder-Navbar Demo](https://coder-navbar.netlify.app/)

-A simple React mini project named "Coder-Navbar" that features a responsive navbar with a toggle functionality for smaller screens.
+A simple React mini project that features a responsive navbar with a toggle functionality for smaller screens.
 The project is built using Vite for efficient development and better performance.
 ![Alt text](image.png)

 ## Live Demo